Air Crash Investigation

 Niki Lauda: Tragedy In The Air

-+Lauda Air Flight 004 / Boeing 767-300 series / May 26th, 1991 Airline owner and Formula One racer Niki Lauda joins forces with investigators to determine why Lauda Air Flight 004 fell into a steep dive and crashed during a flight from Bangkok to Vienna.
-And he soon discovers a shocking design flaw that could affect passenger planes around the globe.
++Airline owner Niki Lauda joins forces with investigators to determine why Lauda Air Flight 004 fell into a steep dive and crashed

 Vanishing Act